How do you fix a broken tomato?

 Another reason to eat organic tomatoes is because tomatoes are number ten on the Environmental Working Group’s dirty dozen.
 That means they found the highest traces of sprays, residues, fertilizers, and herbicides on those fruits.
 When you eat a tomato that hasn't been grown organically, you're getting all that stuff in your body, too.
 It's kind of a bummer when you're trying to eat something good for you and you get bad stuff for you at the same time, don't you think?

-One of the first and most important things to know is a processed tomato is harvested ripe and red, with a very short window to pick it.
-They have a streamlined process to let the fruit get to the ideal level of ripeness and flavor, and then boom, in six hours that thing has to be in the can, ready to ship.
+The biggest difference between a fresh and a process tomato is that a processed tomato is harvested when it's ripe and red.
+That means there's a very short window to pick it.
+Growers have a streamlined process to let the fruit get to the ideal level of ripeness and flavor, and then boom, in six hours that thing has to be in the can, ready to ship.

 When you buy fresh market tomatoes, those probably did not have the chance to ripen on the vine.
 They may be red by the time they reach the produce section, but they're almost always picked green.
 Some are even gassed with this natural ripening hormone called ethylene to promote consistent ripening.
 If you've ever grown your own, you know that tomatoes don't all turn red at the same time; they slowly change at different paces.
 Even if a label says “vine-ripened,” we don’t know if that’s actually true to process.